max-hill/563-final-project/readme.md

 (1) JC-expected
 (2) JC-sequence
 ```
+Detailed descriptions of these options are found in the [project report](report.md).

 To run the simulation under each of the three methods consecutively, run the command
 ```